 - Each player will receive $16,000 in tournament chips at the beginning of the tournament.
 There will be a $4,000 starting tournament chip bonus (or $20,000 in chips) for all players that start the tournament at 6:30pm.
 All players that join (or buy-in to play) after 6:31pm or later will receive the standard $16,000 in tournament chips.
 Tournament chips have no cash value.
 Each chip is assigned a denomination as follows: Blue – $100, White – $500, Yellow – $1,000, Red – $5,000 Gray – $25,000.

-- All promotions will be administered in accordance with the ACBCI Systems of Internal Controls and Policies & Procedures.
+- All promotions will be administered in accordance with the ACBCI systems of Internal Controls, Policies, and Procedures.

 - All guest dispute(s) related to this promotion will be handled in accordance with the ACBCI Internal Controls for Guest Disputes.

 - Each casino must include a responsible gambling message on printed materials for this promotion where practical.
 The message will read: Problem Gambling?
 Call 1-800-GAMBLER.
 Signage must also be located within each casino.

 - A copy of the promotion rules must be displayed or made readily available to patron upon request during the duration of the promotion.
 The rules may be available via rules poster, rules rack card/flyer, or on the Agua Caliente Casinos website(s).
 The Poker Department will always have a copy of the rules during the promotion.

 - The Agua Caliente Gaming Commission (hereinafter referred to as ACGC) retains the right to suspend, rescind, or void any promotion that fails to maintain and protect the assets, integrity and reputation of the Tribe.